AshishManchala/DSCI-6011-03-Deep-Learning/README.md

 Fine-tune hyperparameters and optimize the models to achieve optimal performance.
 Consider using transfer learning if applicable, to leverage pre-trained models and accelerate training.

-Evaluation:

-Assess the performance of each model using metrics such as Mean Squared Error (MSE), Structural Similarity Index (SSI), and perceptual metrics like Perceptual Evaluation of Image Quality (PEIQ).
-Conduct qualitative analysis by visually inspecting the colorized images and comparing them with ground truth color images.

 Usage Instructions:

 Training: